vassiliphilippov/erct-papers/_papers/09-hirshleifer-2021-incentives-for-effort.md

       units" of six weeks each.
 That schedule totals around 12 weeks, not a complete ~9-10 month school year.
 Therefore, the Y criterion is not met.
   b:
-    met: false
+    met: true
     explanation: >-
-      The control group received no equivalent resources or budget to match the incentive groups' prizes.
+      Since the study’s primary objective is to assess the impact of additional rewards on outcomes, the control group intentionally receives only the standard “business as usual” inputs.
+The extra resources in the treatment groups constitute the treatment itself; therefore, the control group being unenhanced is by design and does not indicate an imbalance.
     quote: >-
       "All students complete the same modules and tests, thus the only difference across the treatments is which activity is rewarded." (p.
 8)
     analysis: >-
-      Under 'Balanced Control Group,' if the treatment provides extra resources to the treatment group, the control group should receive an equivalent resource/time.
+      In this study, every group receives the identical core educational content, class time, and instruction.
-      In this study, the treatment arms received additional tangible rewards, whereas the control group simply worked on the same digital modules without any reward system.
-Hence, this requirement is not met.
+      The treatment groups receive additional tangible rewards as the experimental intervention.
+Since the research question specifically tests whether these extra rewards affect outcomes, the control group’s receipt of the standard input is appropriate.
+This design isolates the effect of the additional resource, satisfying the balanced control group requirement.
   g:
     met: false
     explanation: >-